nicklockwood/FXImageView/README.md

 Returns a copy of the image with the specified alpha (opacity).
 The alpha is multiplied by the image's original alpha channel, so this method can only be used to make the image more transparent, not more opaque.

+    - (UIImage *)imageWithMask:(UIImage *)maskImage;

+Clips the image using the specified mask image.
+The mask image should be an opaque, greyscale alpha mask.
+If you wish to use a transparent mask image, use the `maskImageFromImageAlpha` method to convert it to the correct format.

+    - (UIImage *)maskImageFromImageAlpha;

+This method extracts the alpha channel from an image that has an embedded alpha mask and returns it as a standalone greyscale mask image, suitable for use with the `imageWithMask:` method.

 FXImageView class methods
 -----------------------